-Water quality monitoring for 2013 was conducted to monitor water quality conditions that steelhead and Pacific lamprey are exposed to at various areas within the watershed.
+Water quality monitoring for 2014 was conducted to monitor water quality conditions that steelhead and Pacific lamprey are exposed to in various areas within the watershed.
 Water quality parameters such as dissolved oxygen, pH, conductivity, salinity, and turbidity were collected in situ at some sites.
-Water temperature monitoring was conducted at various locations in the watershed and water quality measurements were focused primarily in the Santa Clara River Estuary, Santa Paula Creek, Sespe Creek, and the mainstem Santa Clara River where coastal rainbow trout were relocated during the 2013 monitoring season.
-Only water temperature monitoring results are included in this report because other parameters were only measured during intermittent fish transport activities.
+Water temperature monitoring was conducted in various locations in the watershed and water quality measurements were focused primarily in the Santa Clara River Estuary, Santa Paula Creek, Sespe Creek, and the main stem Santa Clara River where coastal rainbow trout were relocated during the 2014 monitoring season.
+Only water temperature measurement results are included in this report because other parameters were only measured during intermittent fish transport activities.

-Water quality monitoring in 2013 consisted of water temperature measurements utilizing Onset Hobo® temperature loggers at various sites within the Santa Clara River watershed and in-situ water quality measurements taken during fish relocation activities using a Hach Quanta multi-parameter water quality meter.
+Water quality monitoring in 2014 consisted of water temperature measurements utilizing Onset U22 Hobo® temperature loggers at various sites within the Santa Clara River watershed and in-situ water quality measurements taken during fish relocation activities using either a Hach Quanta or Horiba U-10 multi-parameter water quality meter.
 The majority of the temperature loggers were placed in pool habitats at mid-depth and programmed to take measurements every hour.
-The standardized data collection dates were October 1, 2012 through September 30, 2013.
+The standardized data collection dates were October 1, 2013 through September 31, 2014.